 - Northwest: Bend, Sun Valley, Glacier National Park, Seattle, Napa Valley

 - Southwest: Sedona, Santa Fe, Moab, Las Vegas, Santa Barbara

-Below, the section on transferring points and credit card portals may also help you decide on a destination based on your points inventory.
+The following sections on transferring points and credit card portals may also help you decide on a destination based on your points inventory.